samuelim01/tp/docs/UserGuide.md

 WedLog is optimised for keyboard-based interaction to enhance the efficiency of your wedding planning process.
 This interaction is facilitated by the command box and result display boxes.

-<pic src="images/understanding-interface/input-output.png" alt="Screenshot of the command box and result display"> <br>
+<pic src="images/understanding-interface/input-output.png" alt="Screenshot of the command box and result display"></pic>

 --------------------------------------------------------------------------------------------------------------------